gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-26-easter-egg-emoji-converting-pixels-into-particles.md

   }
 ---

 I'm [fascinated with Moai](/2019/08/14/moai-games/) so I always try to squeeze an appearance into my games.
 Moai in video games is a meme, or [easter egg](https://en.wikipedia.org/wiki/Easter_egg_(media)), going all the way back to 1983.
-But my game YOYOZO ([out now for the Playdate handheld](/2023/11/21/yoyozo-how-i-made-a-playdate-game-in-39kb/)) is about capturing stars in space with a yoyo, so how could I get a moai in it?
+But my game YOYOZO ([out now for the Playdate handheld](/2023/11/21/yoyozo-how-i-made-a-playdate-game-in-39kb/)) is about capturing stars in space with a yoyo, so how could I get a Moai in it?

 The source of my inspiration was a trip to Japan back in 2004 (my only one, so far).
 Visiting in August meant that one of the things we did was go to an [annual hanabi fireworks festival](https://www.japan-guide.com/e/e2267.html), where I saw [katamono type fireworks](https://blog.gaijinpot.com/four-types-of-japanese-fireworks/) for the first time.
 These are fireworks that explode the shapes of drawings, like a smiley face or a magic eight ball.
 I was amazed and the experience has stuck with me for over 20 years.
 Maybe I could add Moai into YOYOZO by making the explosions appear like the katamono?